grutapig/hackathon-letsbonk/README.md

 ---

-## 📊 Beta Testing Report
+## 📊 Testing Reports

+### $DARK Community Testing (Initial Beta)
-For detailed information about the beta testing phase conducted on the $DARK community, including performance metrics, technical challenges, and system improvements, see the [Beta Testing Report](beta_test_report.md).
+For detailed information about the initial beta testing phase conducted on the $DARK community, including performance metrics, technical challenges, and system improvements, see the [Beta Testing Report](beta_test_report.md).

+### $HOSICO Token Community Testing (Clean Community Validation)
+For results from the HOSICO token community testing phase, demonstrating the system's ability to accurately identify clean communities with zero FUD users detected from 1,200 analyzed users, see the [HOSICO Test Report](hosico_test_report.md).